readthedocs/readthedocs.org/docs/webhooks.rst

 The primary method that Read the Docs uses to detect changes to your documentation is through the use of *webhooks*.
-Webhooks are configured with your repository provider and with each commit, merge, or other change to your repository, Read the Docs is notified.
-When this happens, we determine if the change is related to an active version for your project, and if it is, a build is triggered for that version.
+Webhooks are configured with your repository provider, such as GitHub or Bitbucket, and with each commit, merge, or other change to your repository, Read the Docs is notified.
+When we receive a webhook notification, we determine if the change is related to an active version for your project, and if it is, a build is triggered for that version.

+.. _webhook-creation:

 Webhook creation
 ----------------

-If you import a project using a connected account, a webhook will be set up automatically for your repository.
+If you import a project using a :ref:`connected account <connect-account>`, a webhook will be set up automatically for your repository.
 However, if your project was not imported through a connected account, you may need to manually configure a webhook for your project.

 To manually set up a webhook, you must first create the corresponding *integration* on your project's **Integrations** admin page.
 On this page, you